 Some anime critics were leery of the studio change because it was believed that animation quality might suffer.
 They praised the main animator Kenichi Aoki for his work on OPM Season 2 while still claiming, “It’s collapsing and even Aoki can’t save us from bad production.”

 The production was so difficult that the staff delayed the release of the second season’s Blu-ray Disc and DVD box sets by two months.
-The OPM Season 2 OVA episode will now ship beginning on October 25, 2019.
+The OPM Season 2 OVA episodes will now ship beginning on October 25, 2019.
 (See below for more details and a trailer for the first OVA.)